Water Quality

 It also, unfortunately, provides the calcium needed by Zebra mussels to form their shells and thrive in our lake.

 Calcium is naturally present in water.
-It may dissolve from rocks such as limestone, marble, calcite, dolomite, gypsum, fluorite and apatite.
+It may dissolve from limestone, dolomite, and marble rocks, as well as minerals such as calcite, gypsum, fluorite and apatite.
 Calcium is a main determinant of water hardness.

 Dissolved Calcium in Lake Clear has been measured as an average of 37mg/L over the last 10 years.
 This level is surprisingly high for a Precambrian Shield lake.
 This level contributes to the alkalinity level in the water, which serves as a buffer against acid.